LibrariesHacked/schema-librarydata/docs/libraries.md

 #### Staffed and unstaffed hours

+Paragraph below superseded by discussions from November 2019 meeting, when testers decided to include unstaffed hours in the January 2020 testing phase.

-Many libraries will have a mix of 'types' of opening hours, such as when the library can be entered using a library card and PIN when there are no staff.
-This can be described in different ways, such as extended access.
+*Many libraries will have a mix of 'types' of opening hours, such as when the library can be entered using a library card and PIN when there are no staff.
+This can be described in different ways, such as extended access.*

-Different ways of handling these hours could be:
+*Different ways of handling these hours could be:*

-1. Separate out staffed/non-staffed into separate columns
+1. *Separate out staffed/non-staffed into separate columns*
-2. Decide on set guidance about what hours should be included (e.g. the opening hours MUST be staffed hours where the building is open to all)
+2. *Decide on set guidance about what hours should be included (e.g. the opening hours MUST be staffed hours where the building is open to all)*
-3. Leave it up to the services to decide what hours to use, but encourage use of the notes field for additional details (e.g. a service may say "Our opening hours include extended access use, for which members must...")
+3. *Leave it up to the services to decide what hours to use, but encourage use of the notes field for additional details (e.g. a service may say "Our opening hours include extended access use, for which members must...")*

-Before deciding on this, more research should be conducted with a wider group of services.
-It will likely be important to capture additional information about unstaffed hours, such as:
+*Before deciding on this, more research should be conducted with a wider group of services.
+It will likely be important to capture additional information about unstaffed hours, such as:*

-- Who is able to access
+- *Who is able to access*
-- Training required for access
+- *Training required for access*
-- Facilities available during these hours
+- *Facilities available during these hours*

+#### Unique Property Reference Number

+The Unique Property Reference Number (UPRN) is a unique number that identifies a property.
+A UPRN is assigned by the local authority to each building.

+Discussions on Slack December 2019 on IP rights claimed over UPRN and coordinates led to the removal of the UPRN field for the January 2020 testing phase for this dataset.

 #### Library floor space and building